GaussTheBoss/german_credit_python/README.md

 ### Sample Inputs

-Choose a records (row) from one of the following files:
+Choose a record (row) from one of the following JSON-lines files:
  - `df_baseline.json`
  - `df_sample.json`